occamLab/DepthBenchmarking/README.md

 # Monocular Depth Prediction Benchmarking

-The purpose of this project is to analyze the performance of MiDaS depth prediction so it can be integrated into an iPhone app that determines depth of objects in the camera frame.
-It includes the logic for converting the relative depth output of MiDaS into absolute depth in meters by scaling it based on Apple's ARKit feature points, and analysis of point clouds to determine obstacles in the camera frame.
-This project is includes an app that collects and uploads image data (ARPoints), parts of [MiDaS neural network depth prediction](https://github.com/isl-org/MiDaS), and benchmarking and analysis files for depth prediction.
+The purpose of this project is to analyze the performance of MiDaS depth prediction so it can be integrated into an iPhone app that determines the depth of objects in the camera frame.
+It includes the logic for scaling the output of MiDaS to depth in meters using Apple's ARKit feature points and analysis of point clouds to find obstacles in the camera frame.
+This project includes an app that collects and uploads image data (ARPoints), parts of [MiDaS neural network depth prediction](https://github.com/isl-org/MiDaS), and benchmarking and analysis files for depth prediction.

 ## ARPoints